 The European Union’s action in the field of budgetary control is centred around two principles: firstly budgetary control itself, and secondly protecting the Union’s financial interests and combating fraud.

 Protection of the financial interests of the European Union is a key element of the EU policy agenda to strengthen and increase the confidence of citizens and ensure that their money is used properly.
 The Treaty of Lisbon has substantially strengthened the instruments available to protect the financial interests of the EU, requiring both the EU and its Member States to combat all forms of illegal activity affecting the financial interests of the EU.
-There is also a need to supervise the work of the European Anti-Fraud Office (OLAF) and to support its action where necessary, to combat fraud and irregularities in the implementation of the EU budget, to be involved in measures aimed at preventing and prosecuting such cases, and to strengthen the strict protection of the Union’s financial interests and the relevant actions by the European Public Prosecutor in this field.
+There is also a need to monitor and supervise the work of the European Anti-Fraud Office (OLAF) and to support its action where necessary, to combat fraud and irregularities in the implementation of the EU budget, to be involved in measures aimed at preventing and prosecuting such cases, and to strengthen the strict protection of the Union’s financial interests and the relevant actions by the European Public Prosecutor in this field.

 At EU level, it is necessary to investigate fraud and irregularities in the implementation of the EU budget, to adopt measures to prevent and prosecute fraud and irregularities in such cases, and to protect the EU’s financial interests in general.
 In December 1995, Parliament exercised for the first time its right under the Treaty to set up a committee of inquiry, subsequently reporting on allegations of fraud and maladministration in the Community transit system.
 The committee’s recommendations received wide support at the time.

 In recent years, legislative texts and recommendations on fraud and the protection of the Union’s financial interests have multiplied, reflecting both a need for effective action at Union level to respond to emergencies, and the fact that the European legislature is taking into consideration the questions and concerns of European citizens about the use of public money.
 Indeed, the Commission estimates that tax fraud in all its forms amounts to EUR 1 000 billion in the EU, or EUR 2 000 per European citizen.